Our Top AR-15s: Which Is The Best AR-15 For You?

 Various types of bolt carriers

 When the AR is fired, the gas system bleeds out a portion of the propellant exhaust via a gas port on top of the barrel.
 It feeds it back to the gas key atop the BGC, filling the chamber made by gas rings at the base of the bolt assembly, which forces the bolt carrier itself against the recoil spring.
-That rearward motion twists the bolt on the cam pin, unlocking the chamber.

 When the spring reacts to the bolt carrier, pushing it back into the battery, the bolt picks up the next cartridge in the magazine and pushes it into the chamber as the gas key realigns with the gas tube running atop the barrel, waiting for the next shot.
-The process needs a tightly sealed and aligned gas system for this to work as advertised.

-What to look for in a BCGA good checklist to look for is in the material used, with 8620 steel being mid-shelf, 9310 and Carpenter 158 steel considered more top shelf, and those made of S7 tool steel the good stuff kept behind the counter.
+A good checklist to look for is in the material used, with 8620 steel being mid-shelf, 9310 and Carpenter 158 steel considered more top shelf, and those made of S7 tool steel the good stuff kept behind the counter.

 This doesn’t mean that 8620 is garbage, as it is the baseline grade that is considered Mil-Spec, but keep in mind that better grades of steel will hold up longer.

-BCG CertificationBCGs will also carry a certification, or at least they should, to show the bolt itself is high pressure tested (for shock-resistance), shot-peened (for strength), and magnetic particle inspected (for integrity), tests listed as HPT, MPI, and SP.
+BCG CertificationBCGs will also carry a certification, or at least they should, to show the bolt itself is high-pressure tested (for shock-resistance), shot-peened (for strength), and magnetic particle inspected (for integrity), tests listed as HPT, MPI, and SP.
 We cover some of the better BCGs around if you’re in the market.

 2. The right barrel